-After First Face-To-Face Meeting, Trump And Merkel Address Media
+Trump Stands By Unproven Wiretap Claim At Joint News Conference With Merkel

 "Germany and America are bound by their values: democracy, freedom, the respect for the law and the dignity of human beings, independent of their origin, skin colour, religion, gender, sexual orientation or political position.
 On the basis of these values I offer the future president of the United States, Donald Trump, close co-operation."

 Trump's skeptical view of NATO — asserting that others in the defensive alliance have not been paying their fair share — has also made Germany and its European allies wary.
-The treaty sets a goal for member states to spend 2 percent of GDP on defense; Germany is spending 1.23 percent, according to the BBC.

 In a January phone call, Merkel and Trump reportedly agreed on NATO's "fundamental importance."
 And she is expected to tell her counterpart on Friday that "Germany is committed to do more for the defense, to increase our defense spending incrementally," says Peter Wittig, German ambassador to the U.S.